§ 20-124.3. Best interest of the child; visitation.

 8. The reasonable preference of the child, if the court deems the child to be of reasonable intelligence, understanding, age and experience to express such a preference;

-9. Any history of family abuse as that term is defined in § 16.1-228 or sexual abuse.
-If the court finds such a history, the court may disregard the factors in subdivision 6; and
+9. Any history of (i) family abuse as that term is defined in § 16.1-228; (ii) sexual abuse; (iii) child abuse; or (iv) an act of violence, force, or threat as defined in § 19.2-152.7:1 that occurred no earlier than 10 years prior to the date a petition is filed.
+If the court finds such a history or act, the court may disregard the factors in subdivision 6; and

 10. Such other factors as the court deems necessary and proper to the determination.